prestech/messenger/docs/Environment Setup.md

 ### Build the Database

-To build the database, import the database SQL script implemention into MYSQL Workbench (For Window users, if you have it installed) or PHP-MyAdmin and run it, Or just run the script on the command line to implement the database.
+To build the database, import the database SQL script, `..\messenger\database\chatAppDB.sql`, implemention into MYSQL Workbench (For Window users, if you have it installed) or PHP-MyAdmin and run it, Or just run the script on the command line to implement the database.

 ### Open HTTP and ChatServer ports